 In connection with other campus offices, the Office of Undergraduate Admission offers several access and inclusion programs to increase college admission and success for diverse and underrepresented populations.
 These programs include college preparation workshops, overnight fly-in programs, and group visits.

 The college application process can be intimidating.
 Tulane’s Office of Undergraduate Admission holds an application workshop in the fall to help high school students navigate the process.
 The day’s events will include lunch, a tour of campus, and workshops on specific components of the application—including interviewing, resume crafting, and essay writing!
 There will be a special session on financial aid and scholarships and students have the opportunity to talk to current Tulane students and have their questions answered by admission counselors.
-The next application workshop will be held in the late summer or fall of 2018.

 The fall visit program is an overnight stay combined with our fall Campus Preview Day in collaboration with the Office of Multicultural Affairs and the Center for Academic Equity.
 This is a competitive program and students will be asked to apply for the program.
 The visit will give students the chance to learn about the diversity of Tulane and New Orleans, explore academic offerings, and immerse themselves in campus life.
 PreviewTU is designed for high-achieving high school seniors who are from first generation and/or underrepresented cultural or socioeconomic backgrounds.
 The Office of Undergraduate Admission will reimburse students' travel expenses.